Burnsedia/burnsedia.github.io/content/posts/Game-Design.md

 - Ship Forward
 - Ship Aft

-Ships in this update will have at leat 3 core mudals.
+Ships in this update will have at lest 3 core modules.
-Thes core moduals will have hardpoints that will allow sensors, weapons, and Hangers for you fightert.
+These core modules will have hard-points that will allow sensors, weapons, and Hangers for you fighters.

 ### Ship Cores
-Ship cores contain 3 to 5 interal slots and 2 mount point and 3-4 hardpoint to mount exteral subsystems.
+Ship cores contain 3 to 5 internal slots and 2 mount point and 3-4 hard-points to mount external subsystems.

-## Advance Moduals.
+## Advance Modules.

 - Hangers
 - Command structors